darcyai/darcyai/docs.md/TERMINOLOGY.md

 # Darcy AI platform terminology guide

-Before you begin building with the Darcy AI SDK or testing its functionality, you need to understand the terminology and basic architecture.
+Before you begin building with Darcy AI or testing its functionality, you need to understand the terminology and basic architecture.
 This document will give you an understanding quickly.

 ## Engine

 The Darcy AI engine is the part that runs the AI computations and manages the system resources such as memory and CPU threads.
-It can be considered the core “backend code” of the Darcy AI SDK.
+It can be considered the core “backend code” of Darcy AI.
 As a developer, you do not need to interact with the engine directly.
 You only need to use the provided interfaces in the API as described in the documentation.

 ## Pipeline